jfbu/texdimens/texdimens/README.md

     @_5     47362867, 47362867

 `\maxdimen` can be expressed only with `pt`, `bp`, and `nd`.
-For the other units the maximal attainable dimensions in `sp` unit are given in the middle column of the next table.
+For the other core units the maximal attainable dimensions in `sp` unit are given in the middle column of the next table.

     maximal allowed      the corresponding      minimal TeX dimen denotation